Fort Hill's Carter Hess shines in Big 33 Football Classic

 The Big 33 game has been played since 1957 and is often referred to as the "Super Bowl of High School Football" — a fitting name as no Super Bowl has ever been contested without a Big 33 alum.

 The game has pitted Pennsylvania's best against all-star teams from Ohio and Texas in the past.
-Maryland has been its opponents since 2013 and from 1985-92.
+Maryland has been its opponent since 2013 and from 1985-92.

 This iteration of team Maryland was coached by Steven Erxleben, the head coach at South River High School in Anne Arundel County and a Frostburg State graduate.